racersmith/anvil_env/README.md

 ENV @ git+https://github.com/racersmith/anvil_env.git@master
 ```

 ENV will work just like it does on the app side.
-The only thing to keep in mind is that
+The only thing to keep in mind is that the environment is
+defined by what uplink key is currently in use.

 # Variable Tracking